KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

     Invoke-psake -buildFile .\psake.ps1 -taskList $Task -nologo
     exit ( [int]( -not $psake.build_success ) )

 In this script, we are defaulting to the 'default' task.
 The psake.ps1 script will have more tasks and the $Task will allow us to run specified build steps if needed.
 Then it installs and loads all the required modules for the build.
-I like what I see where so I'll reuse this script as it is. `Set-BuildEnvironment` is new to me, so I need to loop back and figure out what that is doing.
+I like what I see here, so I'll reuse this script as it is. `Set-BuildEnvironment` is new to me, so I'll to loop back and figure out what that is doing later.

-h4. psake.ps1
+## psake.ps1

-This is the psake script that runs all the build tasks.
+This is the [psake](https://github.com/psake/psake) script that runs all the build tasks.
 I am going to leave this blank for the moment because I want to take my time walking this file.
 A lot of the magic is happening here.
 I do see that it has 4 tasks defined. init, test, build, deploy.

+As I walk the [psake.ps1](https://github.com/RamblingCookieMonster/PSDeploy/blob/master/psake.ps1) script from PSDeploy, it looks very approachable.
+There are some hooks in there to account for running in a build system and publishing test results from pester to that build.
+I may be able to barrow this as it is without changing anything.

+It is too long to post here so check it out on the repo.

-h4. appvoyer.yml
+## appvoyer.yml

-This is used for automated builds and module deployment.
-Again, this is something that I want to implement but I plan on looping back to.
+This is used for automated builds.
+Again, this is something that I want to implement.
+The RamblingCookieMonster already has a Guide up talking about how he set it up in [Fun with Github, Pester, and AppVeyor](http://ramblingcookiemonster.github.io/GitHub-Pester-AppVeyor/).

-Now I have a folder with a readme.md file in it.
+I went over to [AppVoyer.com](https://ci.appveyor.com) and created an account.
+In almost no effort, I had it looking at my projects on GitHub.
+I ceated a new project in AppVoyer and selected the GraphViz project of mine.
+Just like that, I have a build system ready to build my module and I have not even checked anything in yet.

+This is the file.

+    # See http://www.appveyor.com/docs/appveyor-yml for many more options

+    # Allow WMF5 (i.e. PowerShellGallery functionality)
+    os: WMF 5

+    # Skip on updates to the readme.
+    # We can force this by adding [skip ci] or [ci skip] anywhere in commit message
+    skip_commits:
+    message: /updated readme.*|update readme.*s/

+    build: false

+    #Kick off the CI/CD pipeline
+    test_script:
+    - ps: . .\build.ps1

+This yaml file looks fairly basic.
+I can follow that easy enough and I don't think I need to change anything.

+## mkdocs.yml

+Up until this point, I have actually worked with or have a general understanding of everything.
+This file was new to me.
+At first glance, it looks like it used to build documentation out of markdown files.
+I like that idea of that.
+I think I have enough pieces on my plate, but this does intrest me.
+I'll loop back on this one later.

+## deploy.GraphViz.ps1

+After a bit of review, this looks like it allows the build system to deploy the module to the PS Gallery.
+It needs to be checked into master with a commit message containing `!deploy`.

+    if($ENV:BHProjectName -and $ENV:BHProjectName.Count -eq 1)
+    {
+        Deploy Module {
+            By PSGalleryModule {
+                FromSource $ENV:BHProjectName
+                To PSGallery
+                WithOptions @{
+                    ApiKey = $ENV:NugetApiKey
+                }
+            }
+        }
+    }

+I don't think I need to even change anything in this file.
+I like the way it looks and what it does.
+That `$ENV:NugetApiKey` is actually my API key for the PS Gallery.
+I did define that in my appvoyer.com project under environment variables.

+# Powershell Gallery

+I did need to get an API key for the [Powershell Gallery](https://www.powershellgallery.com/account).
+Just had to register on the website and the key was right there.
+Very quick and simple.

+# Module Manifest

+After all of that, I still don't have a module manifest.
+I could have started with the manifest, but dropping in all these other files was fairly quick.

 I am going to create a quick module manifest.

     $module = @{
         Author = 'Kevin Marquette'
-        Description = 'GraphViz helper module'
-        RootModule = 'PSGraphViz.psm1'
+        Description = 'GraphViz helper module for generating graph images' RootModule = 'PSGraphViz.psm1'
         Path = 'PSGraphViz.psd1'
     }
     New-ModuleManifest @module
-    Set-Content -Value '' -Path $module.RootModule

-Now I have an empty module with nothing in it.

-h3.
-Next steps
-I already have an idea of some of the modules that I want to incorporate into this one.
-Here is the list of things that I am looking to incorporate into this module.

-* Pester
-* PSDepends
-* psake
-* BuildHelper
-* PSDeploy

-Some of those I have never worked with before so this feels like a great time to learn them.
-I have worked with others on my own, but I want to investigate how the community is using them for ideas that I have overlooked.
-And Pester is an old friend of mine.